wandb/docs/docs/guides/model_registry/link-new-model-version.md

 ## Interactively link a model

-1. Navigate to the project that contain your logged models.
+1. Navigate to your project's artifact browser on the W&B App at: `https://wandb.ai/<entity>/<project>/artifacts`
 2. Select the Artifacts icon on the left sidebar.
-3. Click the model version you want to link to your registry.
+3. Click on the model version you want to link to your registry.
 4. Within the **Version overview** section, click the **Link to registry** button.
 5. From the modal that appears on the right of the screen, select a registered model from the **Select a register model** menu dropdown.
 6. Click **Next step**.